brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 1. Check the logs of the "Cloudflared" add-on and **follow the instruction to authenticate at Cloudflare**.
    You need to copy a URL from the logs and visit it to authenticate.
-1. A tunnel and a DNS entry will be created and show up in your Cloudflare DNS / Teams dashboard.
+1. A tunnel will be created and show up in your Cloudflare Teams dashboard.

 Please review the rest of this documentation for further information and more advanced configuration options.

-## Configuration
+## Configuration for local tunnels

 There are more advanced configuration options this add-on provides.
 Please check the index below for further information.